St. Olaf Youth Ministry

 New Directions Youth Ministry

-Every Friday, women gather to sew and crochet.
-This project is done in cooperation with partnership church First Lutheran of Crystal.
+Every Saturday, women gather to sew and crochet.
+This project is done in cooperation with partnership church Lord of Life, Maple Grove.

 North Minneapolis Hockey and Figure Skating

 A program of New Directions Youth Ministry, the North Minneapolis Hockey and Figure Skating Program provides an opportunity for children of all ages to participate in the sports of hockey and figure skating.